 The city-state of Singapore consists of 63 islands, with Pulau Ujong being the biggest, and is located at the very southern tip of Malaysia.
 Singapore is a fiercely independent country that ranks 5th on the UN Human Development Index and has the 3rd highest GDP per capita, with a globe-leading technology sector, and a commitment to green and eco development policies.

 At just 719 sq km (278 sq mile) with a population of 5.6 million, people often ask, how can the cycling in Singapore actually be good?
 With a commitment to creating a “garden city” Singapore has seen 10% of its entire landmass set aside for nature reserves.
-This means cycling Singapore is a mixture of urban and park landscapes that will bring you through the multicultural tapestry via elabourate parks, botanical gardens, and urban green spaces.
-The cultural landscape of Singapore is wonderfully eclectic and fully on display in its many ethnic neighbourhoods, including Little India, Chinatown, the Arab Quarter, and the old Colonial District.
-Because of its small geographic size, all these neighbourhoods are best explored by bicycle rather than by car or tour bus; on a bike, you can cram a lot of unique culture into a relatively small amount of time.
+This means cycling Singapore is a mixture of urban and park landscapes that will bring you through the multicultural tapestry via elaborate parks, botanical gardens, and urban green spaces.
+The cultural landscape of Singapore is wonderfully eclectic and fully on display in its many ethnic neighborhoods, including Little India, Chinatown, the Arab Quarter, and the old Colonial District.
+Because of its small geographic size, all these neighborhoods are best explored by bicycle rather than by car or tour bus; on a bike, you can cram a lot of unique culture into a relatively small amount of time.

 Singapore being somewhat centrally located in Southeast Asia, you will find many tours either beginning or ending in the city-state.
-If you’re travelling with a family, Singapore will shine; the clean and safe city boasts major attractions (including a Universal Studios theme park!) to keep the kids more than happy.
+If you’re traveling with a family, Singapore will shine; the clean and safe city boasts major attractions (including a Universal Studios theme park!) to keep the kids more than happy.
 Most of Singapore is connected to green space and pathways; cycling around this bustling financial and shipping hub is more enjoyable than one might expect.
 So whether it be a part of a bigger trip, or just a stop over, cycling Singapore is an enjoyably diverse and safe experience for the whole family.